Chief's exit paves way for Bank of Spain rehabilitation

 Central bank officials defended their assessment of the bad loans in the system and called the market demands for heavier recognition of losses absurd.

-It was not until this year, four years into the crisis, that the banks were forced to recognize potential future losses.
+It was not until this year, four years into the crisis, that the banks were forced to recognise potential future losses.

 Through two decrees in February and May, new Economy Minister Luis de Guindos boosted the banks' provisions against bad loans and real estate assets by 84 billion euros.